Top 10: Password Management services for business

 2015.
 LogMeIn acquired password management service LastPass

-Remote access software maker LogMeIn has acquired the online password management software maker LastPass for $110 million.
-LastPass, a competitor with Dashlane, 1Password, and others, offered a suite of tools to help users stay safe online.
-Its core product is a password management software application that helps you create strong, secure passwords for the websites you visit as well as keep other private information in “secure notes.”
-A native desktop application for OS X, released earlier this year, introduced a “Security Check” tool that let users quickly scan all their passwords to see if they were secured properly.
-The company also offers web browser extensions, and a mobile app.
+Remote access software provider LogMeIn has completed its acquisition of LastPass, the online password management software maker, for a total sum of $110 million.
+LastPass, a competitor of Dashlane, 1Password, and similar solutions, offers a comprehensive suite of tools designed to enhance online security for users.
+Its flagship product is a password management software application that facilitates the creation of strong, secure passwords for various websites, while also providing a secure repository for other private information in the form of "secure notes."
+In addition to a native desktop application for OS X, which was launched earlier this year, LastPass offers features such as a "Security Check" tool, enabling users to quickly assess the strength of their passwords.
+The company also provides web browser extensions and a mobile app to ensure convenient access to its services.

 2015.
 Password manager Zoho Vault allows users to sign-up from Android devices